FahadAljabr/arms/README.md

 # 🚀 ARMS - Asset Readiness Management System

+**Senior Project - Information Systems Department**
+**Prince Sultan University**

-A comprehensive digital maintenance tracking system for military and security vehicles and weapons, built with modern web technologies.
+A comprehensive digital maintenance tracking system prototype for military and security vehicles and weapons, built with modern web technologies as a senior capstone project.

 ## 📋 Project Overview

-**ARMS (Asset Readiness Management System)** is a full-stack web application designed to replace traditional paper-based maintenance logs with a modern, efficient digital solution.
+**ARMS (Asset Readiness Management System)** is a full-stack web application prototype developed as an academic demonstration of modern software development practices.
+This senior project showcases how traditional paper-based maintenance logs can be replaced with a modern, efficient digital solution.

+**🎓 Academic Context:**

+- **University:** Prince Sultan University
+- **Department:** Information Systems
+- **Project Type:** Senior Capstone Project
+- **Purpose:** Prototype demonstration of enterprise-level maintenance management system

+**💡 Concept Demonstration:**
+This project serves as a proof-of-concept for digital transformation in maintenance management, demonstrating real-world application of learned technologies and methodologies.
 The system provides real-time tracking, scheduling, and management of vehicle and weapon maintenance across different security sectors (Police, Traffic Police, Military Police).

 ### 🎯 Key Features